Floydlang/floyd/Docs/Floyd script reference.md

 							Use for machine strings, basic UI.
 Not localizable.
 - **float**				32-bit floating point number

+- **function**				A function value.
+Functions can be Floyd functions or C functions.
+They are callable.

 # COMPOSITE TYPES
 These are composites and collections of other types.
 - **struct**		like C struct or class or tuple.